basimkhajwal/RayTracer/README.md

 As a result, rasterization is mainly used for real-time applications such as games and interactive animations where the speed of rasterization pays off, but ray tracing is the go-to method for pre-rendered material such as films, packaging and anything relying on realistic CGI  .
 In this project, I plan on making a ray tracer because I am interested in investigating how and to what degree physically based models can produce accurate photo-realistic images and a real-time application isn't necessary.
 In addition, at the moment it is difficult to apply the same kind of optimisation for ray tracing due to hardware limitations but this is a field of active research with some very promising results <sup>[[7](#7)]</sup>.
 Therefore, with the advent of ever more powerful technology there is a high possibility that ray tracing could be made efficient enough for real-time purposes.

+TODO
+- Describe how I plan to evaluate the project at the end

+Note: Throughout the project I will be making references and comparisons to an existing rendering system from a book called 'Physically Based Rendering Techniques'[[1](#1)] for which I will use the abbreviation PBRT (which is also the name given to the official renderer created based on the book).

 ### Choice of Technology

 In order to build the application, I need to first decide which programming language to use to build it in.
 The industry standard for rendering systems is using C++ since it provides a high degree of low level support which allows you to optimise efficient code, also C++ provides very little overhead meaning its memory usage is often far lower as well.
 However, for this project I have decided to use a different programming language called Scala.
 This language is more expressive and higher level meaning it would require less program code to be written than the equivalent in C++, so would require less development time.
 Another advantage is that it runs on the Java Virtual Machine (JVM), as a result the program, once compiled, can be run on any system supporting Java and the JVM is a highly optimised system which will provide a fast runtime (although not as fast as C++).